 Il Ngwesi means 'people of the wildlife'.
 This is a pioneering and award-winning community-owned and run lodge in the Laikipia region of Kenya.
 Since it opened in 1996, Il Ngwesi has been used as a role model for other community lodges, and the reason is simple -it works!
-It works for guests, for the local Il Ngwesi maasai community, the environment and the wildlife.
+It works for guests, for the local Il Ngwesi Maasai community, the environment and the wildlife.

-Set on 16,500 acres of north west of Lewa, at an altitude of about 1400m, the six bandas are beautifully and organically constructed with thatched roof and local wood (from elephant damage etc), and have great views from the verandas and en-suite bathrooms (showers only).
-Furniture is all locally made.
-There is a good swimming pool and lounge area, and a waterhole giving you a chance to get closer to the wildlife.
-Since this is a â€˜Big Five' area, the wildlife viewing can be excellent.
+Set on 16,500 acres of north west of Lewa, at an altitude of about 1400m, the six bandas are beautifully and organically constructed with thatched roof and local wood (from elephant damage etc), and have great views from the verandas.
+Each has an open air shower and locally made furniture.